NoUmlautsAllowed/gocook/README.md

 i.e. containing no JavaScript that runs on the client side.

 Currently, only the API traffic is proxied through the server.
 All CDN requests needed to get images are made locally by the browser.
-Moreover, Bulma and Materialdesign icons are requested using a CDN.

-However, these dependencies will be packaged directly in the future.
-Also the CDN requests to display images will be moved to the server to ensure a maximum of privacy.
+The CDN requests to display images will be proxied through the server in the future to ensure a maximum of privacy.

 ## Build and Deployment